Manage Debit Orders

 3. Insert the Debit amount: The default amount to be debited.
 This amount can always be changed prior to creating a batch.
 It can also be changed at the time a batch is created; however, no change will be made to the Masterfile if the amount is changed when setting up the batch.

-If you are adding a client with a Bank account, please refer to A below, if you are adding a client with a Credit Card, please refer to B below:
+If you are adding a customer with a Bank account, please refer to A below; if you are adding a customer with a Credit Card, please refer to B below:

-• Insert the Bank account number: The number of the Bank account to be debited – include leading Zero, if applicable
+• Insert the Bank account number: The number of the Bank account to be debited – include leading zeros, if applicable

 • Select the Generic branch code in the field provided – The branch code of the relevant Bank.
 It is recommended that the universal branch codes always be used, where available.